efren-palacios/duellinks/_posts/other/2018-01-01-top-player-council.md

 date: 2018-01-01
 comments: false
 description: These are the duel links meta top player council members.
 They are the core of everything that concerns the meta of yugioh duel links.
-keywords: top player counsil, top players, council, best player, best players
+keywords: top player council, top players, council, best player, best players
 permalink: /top-player-council/
 hide: true
 ---